 The Social Venture Network, with companies such as Ben & Jerry’s, Patagonia, The Body Shop, Aveda and so many others, led the way in the U.S. to forge a new consciousness into business with the holistic view of multiple bottom lines, zero waste, biomimicry and other eco-sensitive practices.

-The pleasure of service is a great sensation and brings with it such fulfillment.
-So many people all day do things for each other and live lives that the materially wealthy may never know anything about unless they practice a parallel activity themselves.
-Hence, the idea of being materially rich but spiritually impoverished.
+The pleasure of service is a great sensation and brings with it great fulfillment.
+So many people all day do things for each other and live lives that the materially wealthy may never know anything about unless they practice a similar activity themselves.
+Hence, the idea of being materially rich but spiritually impoverished is quite prevalent among the upper class.

 Hope for the future in conscious business

-When we balance these variables well, we practice moderation with our heart, brain and pre-frontal cortex instead of by our rapacious and sometimes barbaric, ancient survival brain, we can create a society that works for one and all.
+When we balance these variables well, using our heart and pre-frontal cortex instead of by our rapacious and sometimes barbaric, ancient survival brain, we can create a society that works for one and all.